-mo

 Book sizes.

-[The final syllable of the masculine ablative singular of Latin ordinal numbers.]
+The final syllable of the masculine ablative singular of Latin ordinal numbers.

 Book sizes are determined by the number of leaves into which a sheet of paper has been folded.
 Older examples are formed on Latin ordinal numbers, such as duodecimo (Latin in duodecimo, in a twelfth, from duodecimus, twelfth), a size of book in which each leaf is one twelfth of the size of the printing sheet.
 More recently, equivalent terms have been formed using English cardinal numbers: twelvemo, sixteenmo, thirty-two-mo.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.